luna/luna-rfcs/text/0000-luna-build.md

 ```

 We have some code, so let's build it!
 All it takes is running `luna build` on
 our command line, and we have an executable.
-You can run it via `luna exec`, and
+You can run it via `luna run`, and
 you'll see our greeting printed to `stdout`!

 Now, _real_ projects are a bit more complex than the stalwart hello world, so